-How to restore a MySQL backup
+How to Restore a MySQL Dump

 SimpleBackups founder